patrickbucher/learning-rust/diary.md

 Later, I read through chapter 12 in _Grokking Algorithms_ and implemented the _K-Nearest Neighbors_ algorithm to classify athletes into sports by their height and weight.
 (I'm a cyclist, apparently…)

+I finished reading the book in the evening; chapter 13 is only an outlook on additional algorithms with nothing really to do.
+The book was a good primer into some new territories (e.g. dynamic programming), but wasn't really challenging.

 # Day 131 (2024-08-02)